 • Lung cancer: Smoking can significantly increase this risk

 • Mesothelioma: a cancer of the lining of the chest cavity

 Am I at risk?

 The presence of asbestos in a building does not necessarily constitute a health risk.
 Fibres only become hazardous when they are airborne.
-Fibres that are ingested or meet with skin are not harmful.
+Fibres that are ingested or come in contact with skin are not harmful.

-According to Health Canada, “There are no significant health risks if materials containing asbestos in your home are tightly bound in products and are in good condition, sealed behind walls and floorboards, are isolated in an attic and are left undisturbed.”
+According to Health Canada, there are no significant health risks if materials containing asbestos are tightly bound in products and are in good condition, and are left undisturbed.